akshayprabhu200/UCSD/src/pages/incoming.md

 8. **How many attempts do I get?**
    - Three for the MCQ based test and three for the behind the wheel test.

+## Social Security Number

+1. **Can international students get a social security number?**
+   - International students are eligible for a social security number if they have get some form of employment in the US.
+This can be an on campus job, a TA or GSR position, an internship, etc.
+2. **What is the process to get a social security number as TA/GSR?**
+   - Download and print your appointment letter from the Academic Affairs portal
+   - Contact your hiring department's HR and request for an "offer letter". _This needs to be a WET INK_ letter, which means there's a physical sign on it using a pen.
+   - Apply for a support letter from ISPO, this process takes a few business days.
+   - Visit an SSA office with the above three letters along with your usual immigration documents.
+Nearest one to grad housing is in Little Italy (Note: Google Maps recommends Kearny Mesa but this requires two bus changes and is annoying to get to.)

 ## First Week Checklist